BrookJeynes/slime-rancher-2-interactive-map/datadump-merging/README.md

 ## Updating or adding new markers (treasure pods, research drones, gordos, etc.)

-> When using the plugin: Visit all islands at least once to get a full dump.
+> When using the plugin: Visit all islands at least once
+> (in the same game session) to get a full dump.
 > Otherwise, the dump will only contain data from the islands visited.

 1. Place the new dump csv files from the plugin into `dumps/`.